nickjj/runninginproduction.com/_posts/interviews/2019-12-14-9-running-a-website-monitoring-service-with-a-boring-technology.md

 bay, such as:

 - Hidden form field with a *bogus name* which is not meant to be filled out
-- Time sensitive submissions (i.e. if it's submit too quick, it's likely a bot)
+- Time sensitive submissions (i.e. if it was submitted too quickly, it's likely a bot)
 - Every time you load the form page it has a timestamp, if the timestamp is missing then it is most likely a request submitted by a bot directly to the POST endpoint